-Drainage and Wastewater Management Plans are the new way to plan for the future of drainage and wastewater.
+Drainage and Wastewater Management Plans are the new way for organisations to work together to improve drainage and environmental water quality.

 - Appendix A Collaborative drainage and wastewater planning

 - Appendix C Baseline risk and vulnerability assessment; and problem characterisation

 - Appendix E Case studies

 - Appendix F Example contents of a drainage and wastewater management plan

 These reports were originally published in September 2018 and were updated in May 2019.